Red kuri squash: Characteristics

 This hardy squash grows to maturity in full sun and is drought tolerant.
 Each vine produces multiple teardrop-shaped fruits, usually three.
 The squash matures about ninety days after blooming.

 The squash is a hard-shelled winter variety with firm yellow flesh.
 The flesh often has a green tint under the seeds.

 Culinary uses

 Full-flavored and sweet, red kuri squash is often cooked with butter and herbs.
 It is an ingredient in a variety of soups, stews and casseroles.
 It can be made into cakes, quick breads, muffins, cookies, jams and pies with its nutty-tasting flesh.
 It can be baked, boiled, microwaved, steamed, sautéed or fried.
 This squash adds sweet flavor and texture to stir-fries.
 Its seed cavity is ideal for stuffing.

+When cooked, the hard outer skin softens completely, making peeling unnecessary, especially if buying organic.
+The most intense orange colour is located in the skin, hinting at its concentrated beta-carotene content.

 Nutrition

 Red kuri squash is a good source of fiber.
 It also provides vitamin A and vitamin C, some of the B vitamins, calcium, potassium, iron, riboflavin and thiamine.
 Low in calories and sodium, this deep-colored squash also contains beta-carotene.

-Nutrition facts : Nutrition Facts (1 cup cooked, cubes):
+Nutrition facts (1 cup cooked, cubes):